-Audit Ti tle Due Date Recommendation Management Response Update/Opinion Ownership and Actions records and ability to monitor outcomes.
-Mental H Casewori Complian 5 April 20 k 2019 ice The Mental Health Commissioning Manager should undertake a review of performance reporting against the agreed KPIs to ensure that performance is being reported accurately and consistently in line with the Section 75 agreement.
+Audit Title Due Date Recommendation Management Response Update/Opinion Ownership and Actions records and ability to monitor outcomes.
+Mental Health Casework Compliance 5 April 2019 30 June 2019 The Mental Health Commissioning Manager should undertake a review of performance reporting against the agreed KPIs to ensure that performance is being reported accurately and consistently in line with the Section 75 agreement.
 The Quality & Performance group is working on improvements to the current performance reporting arrangements; changes are planned for the new financial year (from April 2019 onwards), including addition of commentary.
 In a report to Audit Committee in November 2020 the Director confirmed that whilst performance and quality arrangements have been established these are not yet defined in a series of KPIs linked to the S75 Agreement, as the Agreement itself is subject to review which remains outstanding.
 In audit's opinion the performance monitoring arrangements as described in the November 2020 report should provide a positive level of confidence that risks to service quality and performance are being addressed so this will independently assessed as part of a follow up audit in 2021 and at that stage we will assess whether this recommendation has been largely addressed.
-Internal Audit Opinion: Partially implemented Direct Director: Bernadette Enright, Executive Director of Adult Social Services Executive Member: Councillor Craig Status: 18 months overdue Action: Follow Up audit included in 2020/21 audit plan, to be completed early in 2021.
-Contract Spend Ro Work should be undertaken to identify the Council's main strategic suppliers.
-The information contained within contract registers could Agree with some comments.
-Directorates do have some arrangements in place for We have confirmed that the Integrated Commissioning and Procurement Team have been working with directorates to: Director: Carol Culley Deputy Chief Executive and City Treasurer 2019 facilitate this and help to identify those suppliers whether this be by number or value of contracts, or strategic suppliers.
-A one size fits all approach is unlikely to work but the - further refine forward plans.
-There was a meeting in November 2020 with leads across directorates around Executive Member: Sir Richard Leese service dependency.
-A plan for how these contracts should be monitored along with any central oversight to be Team can develop guidelines and key principles.
-The identifying opportunities for joined up commissioning develop protocols for how to Status: Nine months overdue put in place should then be developed to ensure that the Council management of strategic suppliers will also require manage contractors with multiple 'customers' across directorates Action: Monitor
+Internal Audit Opinion : Partially implemented Direct Director: Bernadette Enright, Executive Director of Adult Social Services Executive Member: Councillor Craig Status: 18 months overdue Action: Follow Up audit included in 2020/21 audit plan, to be completed early in 2021.
+Contract Spend Review 10 December 2019 31 March 2020 Work should be undertaken to identify the Council's main strategic suppliers.
+The information contained within contract registers could facilitate this and help to identify those suppliers whether this be by number or value of contracts, or service dependency.
+A plan for how these contracts should be monitored along with any central oversight to be put in place should then be developed to ensure that the Council Agree with some comments.
+Directorates do have some arrangements in place for strategic suppliers.
+A one size fits all approach is unlikely to work but the Team can develop guidelines and key principles.
+The management of strategic suppliers will also require We have confirmed that the Integrated Commissioning and Procurement Team have been working with directorates to: - further refine forward plans.
+There was a meeting in November 2020 with leads across directorates around identifying opportunities for joined up commissioning. - develop protocols for how to manage contractors with multiple 'customers' across directorates Director: Carol Culley Deputy Chief Executive and City Treasurer Executive Member: Sir Richard Leese Status: Nine months overdue Action: Monitor